 Dad was respected wherever he went.
 He was a strict man with a very kind heart.
 Would stick to his values no matter what.
 With good planning, Dad accomplished a lot on a teachers salary.

 As an example, my Dad never owed anybody any money.
 He even bought his cars and houses cash, no debt ever.
-Dad had the wisdom and patience to wait until he had saved enough to buy cash.
-He had a second income that helped though, and saved not spent.
+Dad had the wisdom and patience to wait until he had saved enough to buy cash by saving and not spending.
+He had a second income that helped though.

 Mum was the kindest, caring and most supportive person, an excellent cook and a good organiser.
 She did all her planning in advance.
 Making lists of everything.
 Experience taught her to always have a plan B and never left anything until the last moment.